NEW! Look at the new article on the mind-blowing mathematics in the construction of Bach's ST MATTHEW PASSION.

 You'll have a meal and a gastronomic experience which you will relish - and want to return to again and again!

 JB's World tours increased during his 18 years at Blackburn.
 He visited South Africa four times during his career - leading the country's main RSCM courses in Cape Town and Johannesberg.

-He lectured at the Universities of Pretoria and Port Elizabeth, led choral workshops all over that vast country, and was resident musician three times at the Drakensberg Boychoir School – they were the very finest boy choir in the world – reaching staggering levels of musicianship.
-For example, there were at least two Drakensburg boys every year who could sing the Queen of the Night aria!!
+He lectured at the Universities of Pretoria and Port Elizabeth, led choral workshops all over that vast country, and was resident musician three times at the Drakensberg Boychoir School For example, there were at least two Drakensburg boys every year who could sing the Queen of the Night aria!!
 Listen!